Concert residency: History

-Céline Dion revitalized residencies in the 21st century, with the success of her A New Day... residency (2003–2007).
-Her residency introduced a new form of theatrical entertainment, a fusion of song, performance art, innovative stage craft, and state-of-the-art technology.
-She managed to popularize the Las Vegas residency as a desirable way for top artists to essentially tour in place, letting their fans come to them.
+Celine Dion revitalized residencies in the 21st century, with the resounding success of her A New Day... residency between 2003 and 2007.
+In 2011, she would begin another successful run at Caesars Palace, with a contract through 2019.
+Her residencies introduced a new form of theatrical entertainment; with a fusion of song, choral ensemble, orchestral accompaniment, performance art, innovative stage craft, state-of-the-art technology, and even a tribute to her friend and idol, Michael Jackson, Dion managed to popularize the Las Vegas residency as a desirable way for top artists to essentially tour in place, letting their most dedicated fans come to them.
 Kurth Meline explained, "Céline was a pioneer without question.
 Twenty years ago, we couldn't have got someone the stature of Britney Spears to appear in Vegas.
 Stars like her would never have considered it if Céline hadn't paved the way.
 She changed the face of modern Vegas."
-Dion returned to Las Vegas with her second residency, Céline, and performed her record-breaking 1000th show on October 8, 2016.
+Dion's second residency, Celine, saw her perform a record-breaking 1,000th show at The Colosseum on October 8, 2016, which she dedicated to the memory of her late husband and manager, Rene Angelil.

-During the 2010s, many other major performers have followed and accepted residency offers.
-These include a variety of performers from EDM DJs such as Tiesto and Calvin Harris, rock bands such as Def Leppard and Aerosmith, to hip hop acts such as Drake and Cardi B. By 2017, a tenth of Forbes Celebrity 100 had signed a residency contract in Las Vegas.
+Since the 2010s, many other major performers have followed suit and accepted residency offers.
+This includes a variety of top acts, such as EDM DJs Tiesto and Calvin Harris, pop and R&B performers (including Adele, Jennifer Lopez, Diana Ross, Katy Perry, Usher, and Mariah Carey), and rock bands (such as Def Leppard and Aerosmith).
+Towards the end of the decade, there were even shows by hip hop acts such as Drake and Cardi B. By 2017, a tenth of Forbes Celebrity 100 had signed a residency contract in Las Vegas.

+Residencies as part of tours

+Due to high demands, some artists extend their touring schedule at a single venue, making it a "mini residency".
+In other case, after a successful standalone residency, an artist expands it into a multi-venue concert series.
+Mariah Carey's The Celebration of Mimi (2024–2025) started as a 24-show residency, then she added more international shows across Asia, Europe, and Latin America.
+Tours such as Madonna's Madame X Tour was conceived as a series of residencies in select cities.
+Harry Styles' 15 shows at the Madison Square Garden, as part of his Love On Tour, won the Pollstar Award for Residency of the Year.